Riverblade - Visual Lint FAQ

 This restriction is not one of our choosing - unfortunately the Visual Studio Express Editions do not allow the loading of third party add-ins and extension packages.
 This is a limitation imposed directly by Microsoft themselves.

-Which versions of PC-lint is Visual Lint compatible with?
+Which versions of Eclipse is Visual Lint compatible with?

-Does the Visual Lint installer include a trial version of PC-lint?
+Does the Visual Lint installer include a trial version of PC-lint Plus?

 Which programming languages does Visual Lint support?

-Alternatively, if you know of an alternative command line lint tool which provides the analysis capability you need, please contact us and we will look into integrating it into Visual Lint.
+If you need support for another language or analysis tool please contact us and we will look into integrating it into Visual Lint.

-How closely integrated into Visual Studio is Visual Lint?
+How closely integrated into the development environment is Visual Lint?

-Recenlt versions of Visual Studio such as Visual Studio 2005 and Visual Studio 2008 allow extremely close integration into the IDE.
-Under these environments, Visual Lint will integrate its commands into the Visual Studio menubar and command bars, and even add a "Perform Lint Analysis" command to the context menu in the code editor.
-The three Visual Lint toolwindows can be docked anywhere in the IDE, and can be pinned and autohidden just like any other window.
+Modern development environments such as Eclipse and Microsoft Visual Studio allow very close integration into the IDE.
+Under these environments, Visual Lint will integrate its commands into the Visual Studio menubar and command bars, and even add a "Perform Manual Analysis" command to the context menu in the code editor.
+The Visual Lint toolwindows can be docked anywhere in the IDE, and can be pinned and autohidden just like any other windows.

 Can Visual Lint be run from the command line (e.g. as part of an overnight build process)?

-Can Visual Lint handle Visual C++ project files containing .vsprops files and Visual Studio Environment Variables?
+Can Visual Lint handle project files containing .props/.vsprops files and Visual Studio Environment Variables?

 Yes, it can.
 Although PC-lint does not currently expand such project files correctly, Visual Lint will by default read the project files itself in order to write the project indirect (or project.lnt) files needed to perform the analysis.